Author: Christopher S Penn

 ICYMI: In Case You Missed it

-Besides the newly updated Generative AI for Marketers course I’m relentlessly flogging, this week we talked through more advanced AI for podcasting, like voice cloning.
+Besides the recently updated Generative AI for Marketers course I’m relentlessly flogging, this week I talked about how Rachael Ray’s kitchen is a great analogy for generative AI.

 Skill Up With Classes